-The agency's current FTE cap includes 22 temporary FTEs to aid the agency in its battle to stop the spread of Texas cattle fever ticks outside the permanent quarantine zone in South Texas.
+The agency's current FTE count includes 21 temporary FTEs to aid the agency in its battle to stop the spread of Texas cattle fever ticks outside the permanent quarantine zone in South Texas.
 With the tick's continued spread, the TAHC will request to extend these temporary employees for the foreseeable future.